TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 30/Ezekiel 30.26.md

 ---

-And I will scatter the Egyptians among the nations, and disperse them through the countries; and they shall know that I am Jehovah.
+I will scatter the Egyptians among the nations, and disperse them through the countries; and they shall know that I am Yahweh.